Slowly rotating gravastars: Interior Solution

 The quadrupole perturbations are a linear combination of two independent homogeneous solutions and a particular solution of Eqs.~(\ref{v2xx})--(\ref{h2xx}).
-Upon making the change of variable to $z = 1/(Hr)$, the homogeneous equations may be combined into an associated Legendre differential equation for $h_2$ of degree $l=2$ and order $m=2$, whose solutions are the associated Legendre functions $P^2_2(z)$ and $Q^2_2(z)$ of (\ref{Q22}).
+Upon making the change of variable to $z = 1/(Hr)$, the homogeneous equations may again be combined into an associated Legendre differential equation of degree $l=2$ and order $m=2$, this time for $rh_2$, whose solutions are the associated Legendre functions $P^2_2(z)$ and $Q^2_2(z)$ of (\ref{Q22}).
 The general solution for the quadrupole perturbations in the interior is then

 which together with \eqref{int_soln} depends upon the six integration constants $W_1$, $W_2$, $\d M_{I}$, $A_I$, $B_I$, and $C_I \equiv C$.

 As $r\to 1/H$, the perturbation functions $m_0$, $m_2$ are finite while $k_2$ behaves as